dlealv/officescripts-logging-framework/README.md

 #### How it works

-- The third argument to all logging methods is `extraFields`:
+- The second argument to all logging methods is `extraFields`(optional):
   - `Logger.info(message, extraFields?)`
   - `Logger.warn(message, extraFields?)`
   - `Logger.error(message, extraFields?)`